puppetlabs/puppet-docs/source/facter/3.6/custom_facts.md

 ### Using the Ruby load path

-Facter searches all directories in the Ruby `$LOAD_PATH` variable for subdirectories named 'facter', and loads all Ruby files in those directories.
+Facter searches all directories in the Ruby `$LOAD_PATH` variable for subdirectories named `facter`, and loads all Ruby files in those directories.
-If you had some directory in your `$LOAD_PATH` like `~/lib/ruby`, set up like
+If you had a directory in your `$LOAD_PATH` like `~/lib/ruby`, set up like
 this:

     #~/lib/ruby